nsrr/cfs-documentation/pages/manuals/blood-collection-processing/3-05-02-venipuncture-procedure.md

 1. After final awakening and prior to rising and eating in the morning, oral glucose will be administered by study nurse (75 grams or up to 1.75 g/kg in children).
 2. Have patient lie down after drinking.
 3. Approximately 2-hours after administration, draw 5 mL blood in serum tube.
-Use a 21-guage butterfly needle with 12 inches of plastic tubing between the venipuncture site and the blood co9llection tubes.
+Use a 21-guage butterfly needle with 12 inches of plastic tubing between the venipuncture site and the blood collection tubes.
 Use the same procedure as outlined above.

 <div class="center">
 <div class="btn-group">